 For many of us who suffer from depression or anxiety, the simple act of endurance, of appearing 'normal', is the most daunting, painful and heroic task.

 Getting out of bed, packing the kids off to school, showing up for work, preparing dinner...
 These can be astonishing achievements when it sometimes seems to take a superhuman effort simply to stand upright.

 How do you keep going?
 How do you do what you do, day in, day out, conforming to people's idea of you and functioning in the way society expects you to, when all you want to do is disappear and hide?

-In Fire On Both Sides, Rhodes attempts to find how to make the unbearable possible to bear in the most exposing circumstances possible.
+In Fire On All Sides, Rhodes attempts to find how to make the unbearable possible to bear in the most exposing circumstances possible.
 As he embarks on a gruelling five-month concert tour performing in front of thousands of people he doesn't know, the tortuous voices in his mind his constant companions, he has no choice but to face these wild, mad ramblings head on.

 Luckily, there is the music.
 There is always the music.
 Bach, Chopin, Beethoven - they are his holy grail, his mechanism for survival.
 Just.

 This is an important, urgent book.
 It's about going through your day feeling crazy and not finding a way out, it's about not setting the happiness bar too high, it's about accepting the messy imperfection that is life.